 Generally, I don’t need a lot of light but the following criteria are essential to me (in addition to size and weight):

-A variable beam field (spread) is useful but one can mask with the hand instead.
-A separate red output is welcome but white is okay if it can be dimmed enough to maintain dark adaptation.
+A variable beam field (spread) is useful but one can mask a wide field with the hand instead.

-I prefer to control output by twisting the head (rather than by pressing a button); i.e. twist from off to minimum output, smoothly increasing to maximum output.
-The Surefire T1A (single CR123 cell) is larger and heavier than I prefer but it seems to be the smallest light with continuously variable output and twist control.
+I prefer to control intensity by twisting the head (rather than by pressing a button); i.e. twist from off to minimum intensity, smoothly increasing to maximum intensity (like the discontinued Surefire T1A).

-The Photon Freedom Micro is a tiny «key chain» light; it has variable output, but lacks output level memory and run time.
-I don’t like the Proton Pro because the white output always switches on at full intensity and it’s too big.
+The Photon Freedom Micro is a tiny «key chain» light; it has variable intensity, but lacks intensity-level memory and run time.
+(I don't like the Proton Pro because the white emitter always switches on at full intensity and it's too big.)

-Having looked through good Zeiss lenses, my threshold for optical quality has been calibrated to a very high standard; however, satisfactory (and significantly less expensive) lenses can be found from other makers.
+Having looked through good Zeiss lenses, my threshold for optical quality has been calibrated to a very high standard, but satisfactory (and less expensive) lenses can be found from other makers.
 In any case, I avoid buying optical equipment without first looking through it.
-I’ve noticed significant variation in optical quality, even from reputable manufacturers, and I prefer to look through several samples of a given product to choose the best one.
+I've noticed variation in optical quality, even from reputable manufacturers, and I prefer to look through several samples of a given product to choose the best one.

 Such magnifiers can also be used in reverse orientation (backwards) as a low-power microscope for objects at very close range (near the eye relief); similarly, they can also be used to concentrate sunlight to start a fire.
-Alternatively, a small magnifying lens can be used if size and weight preclude a larger instrument.
+If size and weight are critical, a single lens can be carried instead or improvised as need be (polished ice, a bag of water, &c.).

-A mirror may go unused much of the time but it can be invaluable for signalling and self-service, attending to parts of the body which are otherwise difficult to see (e.g., to remove debris from one’s own eye).
+A mirror may go unused much of the time but it can be invaluable for signalling and for self-service: attending to parts of the body which are otherwise difficult to see (e.g. to remove debris from one's own eye).

 Signalling mirrors with retroreflective aiming are most effective but a simple double-sided mirror with a hole can also be aimed with one hand using similar technique.
 Adventure Medical Kits makes an inexpensive, lightweight (20 g), and compact (2 × 3 in), polycarbonate (Lexan), retroreflective, signal mirror.
 I keep a reusable sheet of protective plastic film on mine when not in use.

-A compass can be useful in certain situations, such as European cities with roads running at arbitrary angles.
+A compass can be useful in certain situations (such as Old World cities with roads running at arbitrary angles).
 A compact button compass is inexpensive and weighs a few grams.

 Further reading:

-I avoid clothing which restricts movement; unfortunately, this includes much which is ostensibly made for athletic activities.
-Careful construction with gussets/pleats/darts helps.
-The shoulder/hip joints are especially important and benefit from gussets made of an elastic and ventilated fabric, providing variable ventilation of the underarms/crotch relative to activity (i.e., the gussets tend to remain closed when inactive and open when active).
+I avoid clothing which restricts movement (including much which is ostensibly made for athletic activities).
+Careful construction using gussets/pleats/darts helps.
+The shoulder/hip joints are especially important and benefit from gussets made of an elastic and ventilated fabric, providing variable ventilation relative to activity (i.e. the gussets tend to remain closed when inactive and open when active).

-I prefer to use natural fibres (without dye or chemical processing), usually wool or silk, next to my skin.
-I think synthetic fibres provide superior performance (contrary to the heroic hype of the wool industry) but I remain wary of industry which is not compelled to disclose ingredients.
+I prefer natural fibres (without dye or chemical processing), usually wool or silk, next to my skin.
+I think synthetic fibres may provide superior performance (contrary to the heroic hype of the wool industry) but I remain wary of industry which does not disclose ingredients.

-Woolen Stanfield’s (90% wool, 10% nylon) are durable and well-cut for a close fit and excellent mobility; indeed, I find the the cut and fit to be superior to the various brands of Merino madness I’ve tried (not to mention price).
-Stanfield’s are too heavy for warmer temperatures but Icebreaker tops have a satisfactory cut/fit (though the waist and price are too high).
+Woolen Stanfield's (90% wool, 10% nylon) are durable and well-cut for a close fit and excellent mobility; indeed, I find the the cut and fit to be superior to the various brands of Merino madness I've tried (not to mention price).
+Stanfield's are too heavy for warmer temperatures but there are plenty of others to choose from.

 In warmer temperatures, I usually carry a long-sleeve, knit shirt and loose pants, both made of silk.
 I wear them when sleeping, for additional warmth as conditions demand, and also to provide some resistance to mosquitoes when I’m not moving much.

 I prefer down for its superior warmth:weight ratio and its longevity.
-The common complaint (or synthetic marketing mantra) is that down is a poor insulator when wet, but with due care and attention it can be kept dry enough, even in the rain forest.
+The common complaint (or synthetic marketing mantra) is that down is a poor insulator when wet, but it can be kept dry without much fuss.

-I like a short-sleeve jacket because it’s warmer than a vest, lighter than a jacket, and it has no forearms to get snagged and torn while one works, such as MontBell’s UL Down T.
+I like a short-sleeve jacket (such as MontBell's discontinued UL Down T) because it's warmer than a vest, lighter than a jacket, and it has no forearms to get snagged and torn while one works.

 For extreme insulation: Nunatuk.

-Using a vapour barrier between base layer and outer insulation significantly reduces heat loss and prevents body moisture from compromising outer insulation.
-One can be warmer with less, but careful attention is required to avoid overheating and excessive perspiration.
-It works well to augment insulation for sleeping, especially if the dew point is located inside the insulation.
+Using a vapour barrier (between base layer and outer insulation) greatly reduces evaporative heat loss and prevents body moisture from compromising outer insulation (especially when the temperature inside the insulation is below dew point).
+One can be warmer with less, but careful attention is required to avoid overheating/perspiration, and problems related to chronic moisture (e.g. fungus, &c.).

-When backpacking, I prefer a poncho or cape for ventilation and versatility (it can also serve as a tarp).
-Sometimes, I need to take my pack off and extract something from it with no other available shelter than what I’m already wearing.
+When backpacking, I prefer a cape or poncho for ventilation and versatility (it can also serve as a tarp).
+It's also useful when I need to open my pack, &c. with no other available shelter than what I'm already wearing.

 Chaps enable greater range of motion than pants and provide excellent ventilation; they’re also easy to make.